Nilhcem/nilhcem.github.io/_posts/2017-02-20-android-things-capacitive-sensor.md

 }
 {% endhighlight %}

-And we are done.
-Our (very simple) driver is created.<br><br>
+And we are (*already!*) done.
+Our driver is created.<br><br>

 ## Step 2: Do something fun with the MPR121

-Now, we can do something cool.
+Now, we can use it to do something cool.

-I decided to connect 12 drink cans to the MPR121, external speakers to the Raspberry Pi, and use [Android's SoundPool][soundpool] (since API 1, *#LOL*) to play a sound when any of the cans are touched.
+I decided to connect 12 drink cans to the MPR121, an external speakers to the Raspberry Pi, and use [Android's SoundPool][soundpool] (since API 1, *#LOL*) to play a sound when any of the cans are touched.

 Here's a video of my *(let's find a name.. ahem...)* "Android Things Daft Punk Beer Can Sound Box", in action: